 Different types of attribution

-Attribution is the insight in touchpoints a person or group of people has undergone in their journey to the desired result or conversion.
+Attribution is the insight into touchpoints a person or group of people has undergone in their journey to the desired result or conversion.
 In other words, which touchpoints have more or less contributed to the conversion?

 Dive right into topics:

-In the above visual you see from left to right: Last Click attribution, Multi-touch attribution and Unified Marketing Measurement.
-Now this is true for a game of football where in reality a lot of factors are playing a role in the process that leads up to a goal.
-Now what happens when we replace the players for touchpoints in the customer journey?
+In the above visual, you see from left to right: Last Click attribution, Multi-touch attribution, and Unified Marketing Measurement.
+Now this is true for a game of football, where in reality, a lot of factors are playing a role in the process that leads up to a goal.
+Now, what happens when we replace the players for touchpoints in the customer journey?

-Read on for an explanation per model on how Billy Grace leverages machine learning models to determine which channels are responsible for conversions.
+Continue reading for an explanation per model on how Billy Grace leverages machine learning models to determine which channels are responsible for conversions.

 Last click